rsanchezm98/missionaries-and-cannibals/README.md

 # missionaries-and-cannibals
-C++ implementation of the Missionaries and Cannibals problem
+Python3 implementation of the Missionaries and Cannibals problem